bigjoestretch/public/README.md

 Joel Cottrell's PowerShell Scripts Repository
 ================

-This repository contains a number of scripts that I have written or enhanced to make day-to-day life easier for system administators.
+This repository contains a number of scripts that I have written or enhanced to make day-to-day life easier for system administators/engineers.
 These are provided for free to the community under an MIT License.

 # Licensing
 Licensed under the MIT License (the “License”); you may not use this file except in compliance with the License.